GuillaumeCisco/redux-reducers-injector/README.md

 When you receive multiple calls simultaneously (concurrent calls) and you render your react application, this reference to the store can be overwritten leading to javascript errors.
 Typically, the injected reducers won't be found.

-Fortunately, you can pass your context store to the `reloadReducer` and `injectReducer` methods for solving this issue.
+Fortunately, you can pass your context store to the `reloadReducer`, `injectReducer` and `injectReducerBulk` methods for solving this issue.

 Example, if you are using the excellent [react-universal-component](https://github.com/faceyspacey/react-universal-component) library, you just have to write: